(This guide is regularly updated with the most up to date & accurate information)

 - Witches Brew – Another area to avoid is this small peninsula and cove to the right side of the bay where the waves can be very rough, and the currents strong.

-Over 400 different types of fish can be seen in this area!
 That includes the State fish of Hawaii – humuhumunukunukuapua‘a and sea turtles

 Common sightings include:

 - Yellow Tang

 Hanauma Bay is located on the South East side of the Island, and is about 12 miles East of Honolulu.

 The route from Waikiki to Hanauma Bay is a simple drive of around 20-25 minutes down the H1 Highway (which then turns into the Kalanianaole Highway).

 The parking lot at Hanauma Bay has 300 spaces and is on a first come first serve basis (and it fills pretty quickly!).

 Once these parking spaces become full security will turn away any additional vehicles from entering.